NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 ## 1.5 Judgment Delegation

-The NCRPG Framework requires **Judgment Delegation**.
+The Player MUST NOT be required to mediate or make decisions.

-Routine judgments should be delegated to the world's AI systems or appropriate in-world actors.
+Judgments should be delegated to the world's AI systems or appropriate in-world actors.

 When relevant Characters have different intentions or preferences regarding a shared situation, the Game Master MUST NOT routinely place the Player in the role of mediator, negotiator, commander, or final decision-maker merely because the Player is present.